 Crisco Pie Shortening

 Though the main ingredient of this recipe is Crisco shortening, we would also like to tell you that you can substitute shortening with butter or margarine.
-However, you have to add about 2 tablespoons extra butter or margarine for every cup of shortening you use.
+However, you have to add about two tablespoons of extra butter or margarine for every cup of shortening you use.

-However, there is no harm in some sinful indulgence at times, isn’t it?
-So, here is a simple pie crust recipe that you can make at home, using the classic Crisco shortening.
-This recipe helps you prepare flaky and fresh pie crusts that you can use as the base to prepare tasty pumpkin or apple pies, or just about any pie of your choice.
+However, there is no harm in some sinful indulgence at times.
+So, here is a simple pie crust recipe that you can make at home using the classic Crisco shortening.
+This recipe helps you prepare flaky and fresh pie crusts that you can use as the base to prepare tasty pumpkin or apple pies or just about any pie of your choice.

 - All-purpose flour – 2 cups